kandanapp/kandan/README.md

 =================
 These are features that work out of the box on any provider:

- * Easy deploy to CloudFuji, CloudFoundry, Heroku, dotCloud, etc.
+ * Easy deploy to Cloudfuji, CloudFoundry, Heroku, dotCloud, etc.
  * Collaborative team chat
  * Unlimited channels
  * Embed formats for images and youtube videos with requests for others (twitter, facebook, g+, etc.)